OpenSourceRisk/Engine/Examples/Example_56/Readme.txt

 Example using experimental xva cg engine.

 1) ore_ad.xml         : XVA-CG engine with backward AD CVA Sensitivities
 2) ore_bump.xml       : same, but using bump and revalue
 3) ore_gpu.xml        : same, but using external device (basic cpu by default, replace by your gpu)
 4) ore_cgcube.xml     : same, but using cube generation mode with legacy post processor
-5) ore_cgcube.xml : same, but using cube generation + external device (as in 3), with legacy post processor
+5) ore_cgcube_gpu.xml : same, but using cube generation + external device (as in 3), with legacy post processor
 6) ore_amc_legacy     : AMC legacy engine with comparable setup as in 1) - 4)

 Differences between 1) and 2) are driven by: